How to Write a Great Father of the Bride Speech (With Wording Ideas)

 How long should a father of the bride speech be?

-A father of the bride speech can be about three minutes on the short side, and up to 10 minutes long for a more in-depth speech.
+A bride's dad wedding speech can be about three minutes on the short side and up to 10 minutes long for a more in-depth speech.

 According to Falcon, the best father of the bride speeches last around six minutes.
 She continues, "The tone should be more formal at the beginning and, as the minutes go by, more emotional."
-But, beware: "Anything over 10 minutes will lose the attention of the guests," advises Joanna Kwok of Honour and Blessing Events in Vancouver, Canada.
+However, beware: "Anything over 10 minutes will lose the attention of the guests," advises Joanna Kwok of Honour and Blessing Events in Vancouver, Canada.

 When does the father of the bride give a speech?